Cranberry Wild Rice Bread Recipe

 Cranberry wild rice bread is a hearty and lightly whole grain bread perfect for toast and more.

-This homemade bread is lightly sweet and full of texture that is satisfying and delightful for keeping and sharing with loved ones.
+This homemade bread is satisfying and delightful for keeping and sharing with loved ones.

 A round loaf of bread sitting on a brown and read cloth with another loaf of bread and slices sitting on a wooden board behind it.
 Text overlay reads: Cranberry wild rice bread.